Washington DC Rent Calculator 2026

 3. Get renters insurance ($15–$30/mo).
 It covers theft, fire, and liability — many landlords now require it, and the cost is trivial relative to the protection.

-The calculator above uses these local data points to give you a personalized estimate for Washington.
-Adjust the inputs to match your actual income, savings, and goals for the most accurate results.
-All figures are educational estimates -- consult a financial professional before making major decisions.
+The calculator above uses these local data points to build a scenario-based estimate for Washington.
+Adjust the inputs to compare income, savings, and goal assumptions.
+All figures are educational estimates -- consult a qualified professional before making major decisions.

 Financial Calculator